rhocela/wisdom-walk/docs/part-8/day-85.md

 ---
-sidebar_label: "Day 85: Romans - The Gospel Explained"
+sidebar_label: "Day 85: The Gospel Explained"
 sidebar_position: 85
 description: "Paul's letter to the Romans: the gospel's meaning and implications"
 ---